Seguin Gazette

 The Seguin Gazette is a newspaper based in Seguin, Texas, covering the Guadalupe County area of Central Texas.
-It publishes five days a week (excluding Monday and Saturday).
+It publishes twice a week — Wednesdays and Sundays.
 It is owned by Southern Newspapers Inc.

+History

 The Seguin Enterprise began publication in 1888 and the Guadalupe Gazette-Bulletin traces its origins to 1890.
 The Gazette-Bulletin changed its name to the Seguin Gazette in 1952.
 In 1979, publisher John C. Taylor of the Gazette and Enterprise publisher Otha L. Grisham agreed to a merger, but in effect, Taylor and the Gazette soon took over the operations and Grisham retired.
 The new combined daily newspaper was called Seguin Gazette-Enterprise.

 Southern Newspapers bought the paper in 1984.
 In 1999, it moved from afternoon to morning publication.
 The newspaper changed its name to the Seguin Gazette in 2011.